-When being interviewed by a literary agent a couple of years back, the key question was: “What is your platform?”
+When interviewed by a literary agent a couple of years back, the key question was: “What is your personal brand platform?”

 It was not about the book, about my “art” or about my passion to get the book to market.
 This omnipotent, omnipresent word “platform” drove this industry that I knew so very little about.
-After much fact finding, talking to authors, attending conferences, I carefully and successfully presented my “platform”.
+After much fact finding, talking to authors, attending conferences, I carefully and successfully presented my “personal brand platform”.

-Platform is the deal-maker and breaker.
-New as well as experienced authors are almost totally judged by their expertise, influence, and connections within their content niche.
+Personal brand platform is the deal-maker and breaker.
+New and experienced authors are judged by their expertise, influence, and connections within their content niche.
 It is not “all about the book”; it is all about the platform.

 The present economy is a direct parallel to what the odds have always been in the publishing world, especially a new author.
-In this competitive environment, how can you present your skills, worth, talents, to employers and be one of the chosen?
+In this competitive environment, present your skills, worth, talents, to employers.
 They are looking at your “platform”, not your genius.
 Have you defined what makes you the expert, unique, of value?
 What makes you worth taking the “risk” to hire?
-Like an author, when your platform is strong, you can become the recipient of multiple offers!
+Like an author, when your platform is strong you are the recipient of multiple offers!

 Whether you are consulting, in transition, or holding a position, always refresh, walk and talk your brand.